wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/how-to-enter-okrs.md

 - **Integrated Projects** - These are Projects whose progress is managed via an integration with an outside project management tool.

 Projects can be created directly underneath the Key Result they're supporting or as a standalone effort.
-To add a **Project** as a standalone effort, select the **Projects** tab for the entity for which the Project is being created.
+To add a **Project** as a standalone effort, select the **Projects** tab of the entity for which the Project is being created.

 1. Select **+ Add Project** and follow the same steps as listed below.
 1. To add a **Project** that is aligned to the Key Result it's supporting, navigate to that **Key Result**.